blade-lang/blade/libs/markdown/README.md

 This module is based on the [markdown-it](https://github.com/markdown-it/markdown-it) library by Vitaly Puzrin and Alex Kocharin.

-It has been extended with support for the following by default:
+It has been extended with support for the following by default in the standard (non-commonmark) mode:

 - anchors
+- emojies
+- insert
+- subscripts
-- emoji
+- superscripts
-- ins
+- mark

 ## Licenses